top of page

 Artist Statement

-The mixed media and oil paintings in my studio practice concerns the themes of family (both blood-relative and found), feminist theory and/or LGBTQA+.
-My artwork is deeply personal and fantastical, portraying my experiences as dreamscapes, fantasy scenes, and fictional characters.
+The mixed media and oil paintings in my studio practice are deeply personal and fantastical, portraying my experiences as dreamscapes, fantasy scenes, and fictional characters.
+Themes include found family, feminism and queer theory.

 Artist Bio

-Jules Briggs is a Cleveland, Ohio based artist with a studio in Lakewood's Screw Factory.
+Jules Briggs is a Detroit-based painter and sculptor.
 She holds an MA in Philosophy & The Arts from University of Warwick, England, and a BA in Studio Art from DePauw University, Indiana.

 Following her undergraduate career, Jules worked for two years as a bronze foundry artist at Odiyan Copper Mandala, a small Buddhist monastic community in Northern California.
 Her countless life-size and miniature sculptures contributed to the revitalization of Tibetan art and have been donated to monasteries abroad.
 Jules’ time spent at Odiyan influenced her decision to study eastern philosophy for her master’s degree in the context of sacred art creation.

 Jules' personal paintings and sculptures have appeared in galleries both nationally and internationally.
-Notable exhibitions include Carlisle Arts & Learning Center (Carlisle, PA), McCord Gallery (Chicago, IL), Wasmer Gallery and Valley Arts Center Cleveland, OH), Ohio Artist Registry Exhibit (Columbus, OH), and 6 Spin Street Gallery (Cape Town, South Africa) during an artist residency with renowned apartheid photographer and activist, Jenny Altschuler.
+Notable exhibitions include the Ohio Artist Registry Exhibit (Columbus, OH), and a solo exhibition at 6 Spin Street Gallery (Cape Town, South Africa) during an artist residency with renowned apartheid photographer and activist, Jenny Altschuler.

 Instagram @jewelsbriggs